AARP Eye Center

-Before plunging in, here are a few topic worth considering:
+Before plunging in, here are a few topics worth considering:

 - Fees.
 To avoid surprises, take some time to prepare a complete project budget.
 In addition to design and construction costs, additional costs could include utility connection fees and building permit fees.
 Not all fees apply to ADU projects, so it may be worth visiting with the city for assistance on estimating total review and permitting costs.

 - Property taxes.
-As with any home addition that adds value to property, an ADU will likely trigger an increase in property taxes.
-You can contact the Polk County Assessor’s Office (https://www.polkcountyiowa.gov/county-assessor/) for more details and options for property tax abatement.
+As with any home addition that adds value to a property, an ADU will likely trigger an increase in property taxes.
+To help ease the tax burden and encourage more of these housing opportunities, the City of Des Moines currently offers a 10-year tax abatement on the value an ADU adds to your property.

 - Are you ready to be a landlord?
 Renting out an ADU can offer steady income and provide a new opportunity for someone to live in your neighborhood.
 If you’re planning to rent out the ADU once completed – or move into it while renting out the main house – it’s worth thinking through the practical implications of becoming a landlord.
 Local non-profit HOME Inc. (homeincdsm.org) can help prospective landlords learn the ropes, such as screening tenants, complying with anti-discrimination laws, preparing rental agreements, tracking income & expenses, maintaining the ADU in habitable condition, respecting tenant privacy, and generally adhering to state law.